 Two hours behind Pacific Standard Time.

-DO WE CROSS THE INTERNATIONAL DATE LINE?
+IS TAHITI ACROSS THE INTERNATIONAL DATE LINE?

 WILL WE NEED TO EXCHANGE MONEY?